Agent-to-Agent Messaging

 [01HXYZ...] agent-beta → agent-alpha: Here are the results you asked for.

-Any HTTP client can send messages — POST JSON to the hosted endpoint:
+Any HTTP client can send agent messages.
+POST a JSON body to the hosted endpoint with your API key:

 curl -s -X POST \